12 September Symposium on The Future of Restitution - Cultural objects WWII

 Book your ticket(s) here

 A limited number of discount tickets is available for students.
 Coffee/tea, lunch and drinks are included in the ticket price.
-The symposium can only be attended live and will not be streamed or recorded.
 A written retrospective will be published afterwards.

 Program